Devathai (2013 TV series)

-Devathai is an Indian Tamil-language soap opera that airs on Sun TV from 1 July 2013 to 20 August 2016 at 12:00PM IST for 924 episodes. and starring by Subhadra, Bhagya, T. Durairaj and Shobana.
+Devathai is an Indian Tamil-language soap opera that aired on Sun TV from 1 July 2013 to 20 August 2016 at 12:00PM IST for 924 episodes.
+It starred Subhadra, Bhagya, T. Durairaj and Shobana.

 The show is produced by Abhinaya Creations Radha Krishnamurthy, director by P. Niravi pandiyan and Pa.
 Raghavan has written the story of Devathai, who is also taking care of its screenplay.
 The title track was composed by Balabharathi.
 The show stopped by Channel because of its low TRP ratings.

 Plot

 Devathai revolves around a woman who decides to make a fresh start in her happy life but her life journey is riddled with many challenges and complications that force her to hide her true identity.